brainwarpgit/SWGDarkLegend/README.md

 SWGDarkLegend is based on the current Core3 platform released by SWGEMU.
 The tre files are based on ModTheGalaxy and custom tre built specifically for SWGDarkLegend.

-This build is based off of the update-wip branch on <a href="https://github.com/modthegalaxy/mtgserver">MTGServer</a>.
-(Thanks Hakry and the MTG Team)  You can download the tre files from this link.
+This build is based off of the update-wip branch on <a href="https://github.com/ModTheGalaxy/mtgserver/tree/update-wip">MTGServer</a>.
+(Thanks Hakry and the MTG Team)  You can download the tre files from this <a href="https://drive.google.com/open?id=1yuJ26kdARCjXxpajgkv6EQaEEIanHD66">link</a>.

 I have kept it up to date with SWGEMU Core3.